Skip to main content

 Will I be a good parent?

-Having gone through infertility, you may think that you will have extra patience as a parent - and you’re right, you probably will!
+Having gone through infertility, you may think that you will have extra patience as a parent - and you might!
 You will also likely discover that your baby has no idea what you’ve gone through to have them and will be just as much work as any other newborn.

 A good rule of thumb to follow throughout parenthood?
 Keep forgiving yourself.
 Perfect isn't necessary (or even possible), so don’t be hard on yourself.
 You will do this right enough.